nathalia-dev/health-finder/README.md

 ## Assumptions and Technical Desicions

-- TypeScript: Althought I've asked and was allowed to write the code in JavaScript, as it is much more familiar and confortable to me, i've decided to use TypeScript.
+- **TypeScript**: Althought I've asked and was allowed to write the code in JavaScript, as it is much more familiar and confortable to me, i've decided to use TypeScript.
 The daily routine of a software engineer is full of challanges and more important than to know the technologies itself(programming languages , frameworks, etc), is to know how to learn them (effectively and quickly) and be open to do it.

-- Landing Page: The app landing page starts blank, with no HealthTopics displayed, but only with the header, footer and search input.
+- **Landing Page**: The app landing page starts blank, with no HealthTopics displayed, but only with the header, footer and search input.
 I know that this is not the best user experience, but myHealthFinderAPI is a little bit slow to responde.
 And I felt that render a initial content, making a get request would compromise the app's performance.

-- Autocomplete Search:
+- **Autocomplete Searc**:

     - There is many ways to implement a autocomplete search.
 Also, there is good frameworks that helps too, as Material UI.
 But I've decided to do it by myself, as I wanted to learn more about it and understand its whole process.